csv-helper

 }

-The library is compatible with anonymous types, and even with dynamic types.
-It also provides a method to load them as a DataTable, although the author himself says that he finds its use unnecessary (me too),
+The library is compatible with anonymous types, and even dynamic types.
+It also provides a method to load them as a DataTable, although the author himself says he finds its use unnecessary (I agree),

-As is usual in this type of libraries, it has various options.
+As is usual with this type of library, it has various options.
 Especially for column mapping and type conversion.
-Consult the library’s documentation for more information.
+Check the library documentation for more information.